fardeen-ahmed/Bug-bounty-Writeups/README.md

 <a href="https://research.nccgroup.com/2020/12/08/tool-release-httpsignatures-a-burp-suite-extension-implementing-http-signatures/">-HTTP Signatures: A Burp Suite Extension Implementing HTTP Signatures</a>

-<a href="https://github.com/projectdiscovery/cloudlist">Cloudlist is a tool for listing Assets from multiple Cloud Providers</a>
+<a href="https://github.com/projectdiscovery/cloudlist">-Cloudlist is a tool for listing Assets from multiple Cloud Providers</a>

 <a href="https://portswigger.net/blog/burp-suite-roadmap-for-2021">-Burp Suite roadmap for 2021</a>

+<a href="https://github.com/rotemreiss/uddup">-Urls de-duplication tool for better recon.</a>

 <h2> Bug-Hunting Witeups :- </h2>
 <a href="https://adityashende17.medium.com/hijacking-accounts-with-host-manipulation-using-collaborator-969f3234b29f">-Hijacking accounts with host manipulation using collaborator</a>